ariasvargas15/TvMaze/README.md

 ## Usage

+In the distribution folder there is an apk of the aplication

 ### Home

 Lists all series from the API and allows seeing all their details and list of episodes.